Bensmithbortey/Pyrogarm-Capstone-Project/README.md

   </a>

   <h3 align="center">Pyrogarm</h3>
-   <p>Pyrogarm - An e-commerce platform for authentic luxury and streetwear.</p>
+   <p>An e-commerce platform for authentic luxury products and streetwear.</p>

 <!-- TABLE OF CONTENTS -->
 <details open="open">